Manage Threat Detection Rules

 To display existing rules:

 2. The Rule Details panel opens on the right.
-You can review the parameters and append to macros and lists inline if desired.
+You can review the parameters and append to macros and lists inline.

 Append to Falco Macros and Lists

-Default Falco rules have a variety of macros and lists embedded in them.
-While these cannot be deleted from a default rule, you can append additional information onto them.
+The default Falco rules have a variety of macros and lists embedded in them.
+You cannot delete these from a default rule, but can append additional information to them.

-2. The list content is displayed.
-Click Append.
+2. The list content appears.
+Click Edit Append.

-3. Enter the additional items (i.e. databases) you want to include in the rule and click Save.
+3. Enter the additional items (for example, databases) you want to include in the rule and click Save.

 How to Use the Rules Editor

-The Rules Editor allows you can freely create custom Falco rules, lists, and macros and can override the behavior of the defaults.
+The Rules Editor lets you freely create custom Falco rules, lists, and macros and can override the behavior of the defaults.

 Understand the Interface